 In summary, the collision of these narratives did not alter the national form of the Soviet historical narrative, rather its (Socialist) content was purged and replaced by a national one.
 We refer to this process in this study as the "nationalising" of the historical narrative.
 This process is based on a new understanding of the "interests of the people", which proceeds directly from the reinterpretation of the country's experience of its incorporation into the USSR and is formed from discussions of (and arguments over) Soviet era notions of the extent to which life in the Soviet Union met "the interests of [the respective] people", as well as the extent to which the life "of the Soviet peoples" was "friendly".
-Whilst the Soviet version associates "freedom of [any] people" with liberation from "exploiters", the establishment of "Soviet authority" and the transformation of "the people" as suffering as a result of Soviet authority to varying degrees.
+Whilst the Soviet version associates "freedom of [any] people" with liberation from "exploiters", the establishment of "Soviet authority" and the transformation of "the people" into a "Socialist nation", the contemporary versions conceptualise each "people" as suffering as a result of Soviet authority to varying degrees.
 This experience of suffering is used in constructing contemporary national histories.